Dictation

 Dictation is a speech-to-text workflow where spoken words are converted into written text.

-Dictionary replacement is a deterministic text pass that swaps known terms into the exact forms you want after speech is recognized.
+Dictionary replacement is a rule-based text cleanup step that swaps known terms into the forms you want after speech is recognized.

 Hold-to-Talk means dictation runs only while you keep a shortcut pressed, giving you tight start-and-stop control.